Frequently Asked Questions

 - If you suspect that an activity has invalid/very high power data values, simply delete it and replace it with a manual activity (use the Fitness Planner to create a manual activity by clicking on the date).

-- If you have a very high peak power and aren’t sure which activity may have the issue, use the Activities Table and add the Max Power column to the table by clicking on icon and addin Max Power to the table.
+- If you have a very high peak power and aren’t sure which activity may have the issue, use the Activities Table, click on the icon, and add Max Power to the table.
 Click on the Max Power heading to order the table by Max Power and look for those activities that have a very high value.
-Remove than and replace them with manual activities.
+Remove than and replace them with manual activities, or flag them as having errors (see #2 above).

-- If you data is good and a there aren’t any errors, Xert may have errors due to insufficient information about your fitness from your current data on the system.
+- If your data is good and there aren’t any errors, Xert may have errors due to insufficient information about your fitness from your current data on the system.
 When this happens, follow the FAQ on performing a progression recalculation.

 How to Sync Older Activities from Strava to Xert